inobscuro.com has been my homepage since 2005 and we went through a lot of changes together.

 Creating the logo

 First I played with the lettering in my sketchbook (red, because white is so mainstream).
 Here are some snippets of my doodling process:

-Be the end of this experimentation, I had a rough idea of what I wanted.
+By the end of this experiment, I had a rough idea of what I wanted.
 Then I did the last batch of sketches:

 My obsession with cats is quite evident (my old portfolio was ChatteNoire.com), and I think it goes perfectly with the name of my website.

 Cats are night creatures and lurking predators, and they’re adorable and elegant at the same time.
 I find this contrast very inspiring, because I feel like my work has these qualities — elegant and “pretty” (depending on your taste), but with a dark undertone.

 These sketches were abandoned in my sketchbooks for a very long time (more than a year, perhaps even 2 years) as I pursued other projects.
 But then I felt a strong desire to create this logo, and finally yesterday I did.

 I imported this last batch of sketches into Inkscape and traced the bottom one.
 After that I fixed the letter positions, thickness and curvature to make it perfect and readable at small sizes.

 Here is the final logo and the version with a tagline in Diavlo font (click to see a larger version in my portfolio gallery).

 I also made a watermark for digital products which features the URL: